Last updated on September 16th, 2018 at 03:58 pm

 Managing debt driven principally by obsolescence isn’t difficult, but I’ll leave that topic for another time.
 For now, let’s focus on decision-making.
 Already widely accepted is the contribution of engineering decisions to technical debt formation.
-Indeed, many believe (in my view, incorrectly) that all or most technical debt arises from faulty decisions by engineers.
-Some engineering decisions are indeed faulty.
-But the current scale of technical debt is so large that faulty engineering is unlikely to account for it all.
+Indeed, many believe that all — or most — technical debt arises as a result of faulty decisions by engineers.
+While some engineering decisions are indeed faulty, the current scale of technical debt is so large as to create doubt about the idea that the only decisions contributing to technical debt formation are engineering decisions.
 Investigating how resource allocation decisions might contribute to technical debt formation is certainly worthwhile.

 Loss aversion

-The long-term effects of debt retirement can be gains, and those gains can be considerable.
+However, the long-term effects of debt retirement can be gains, and those gains can be considerable.
 Typically, by retiring an asset’s technical debt, we reduce the difficulty (read: time required, effort, cost, and risk) of future maintenance and enhancement efforts involving the asset.
 We also reduce the probability of debt contagion.

 Insulating decisions about debt retirement from the effects of loss aversion bias requires objective mathematical modeling of revenue losses and operating cost benefits for all options under consideration.
 Those models must also account for uncertainty, which makes them inherently ambiguous.
 And that leads us to consider our next cognitive bias, the ambiguity effect.